Danube Swabians

 The Danube Swabians were given their German name by German ethnographers in the early 20th century.
 In the 21st century, they are made up of ethnic Germans from many former and present-day countries: Germans of Hungary; Satu Mare Swabians; Germans of Croatia, Bačka, the Banat Swabians; and the Vojvodina Germans of Serbia's Vojvodina and Croatia's Slavonia, especially those in the Osijek region.
-They called themselves Schwowe in a Germanized spelling, or "Shwoveh" or "Shwova" in an English spelling; in the singular first person, a Danube Swabian identified as a Shwob.

-In Serbo-Croatian, Danube Swabians, alongside the local populace would refer to themselves as Švabo, or Njemci, referring to their ethnic origin.
 However, the Carpathian Germans and Transylvanian Saxons are not included within the Danube Swabian group.

+In German they called themselves Schwowe, and "Shwoveh" or "Shwova" (plural) and Shwob (singular first person) in English.
+In Serbo-Croatian, Danube Swabians, alongside the local populace would refer to themselves as Švabo (Serbo-Croatian for "of Swabia") or Nijemci / Nemci (Serbo-Croatian for "Germans"), referring to their ethnic origin.

-After the collapse of the Austro-Hungarian Empire following the First World War, the settlement areas of the Danube Swabians were divided into three parts by the Allied Powers.
+After the collapse of the Austro-Hungarian Empire following the First World War, the areas where the Danube Swabians had settled were divided into three parts by the Allied Powers.
 One part remained with Hungary, the second part was allocated to Romania, and the third part fell to the newly established state of Yugoslavia.
 In this atmosphere of ethnic nationalism, the Danube Swabians had to fight for legal equality as citizens and for the preservation of their cultural traditions.
 In the 1930s, Nazi Germany promoted National Socialist ideas to the Danube Swabians and claimed the right to protect them as part of its reason for expanding into eastern Europe.

 The Danube Swabians faced particular challenges in the Second World War, when the Axis powers, including Germany, overran many of the nations where they lived.
 While they were initially favored by the occupiers, some were moved from their homes.
 As the war progressed and Germany needed more soldiers, the men were conscripted.
 Many atrocities took place during and after the war, as a result of the complicated allegiances, brutality of the Nazis, and partisan reaction to it.